 Why ad quality matters

 - Your actual cost per click (CPC): Higher quality ads can often lead to lower CPCs.
-This means that you pay less per click when your ads are higher quality.
+That means that you pay less per click when your ads are higher quality.